EARLYJAS

 Recorded Earl Scheelar’s house, Lafayette, California , Dec.
 1957 and Jan.
 1958.

-Although recorded in a home, these sessions turned out well because the man
+Although recorded in a home, these sessions turned out well because the man doing

-according to Earl Scheelar’s notes.
-The playing time is rather short, unfortunately,
+Earl Scheelar’s notes.
+The playing time is rather short, unfortunately, but that is all

-but that is all that was available from these sessions.
-It is a small miracle that they
+that was available from these sessions.
+It is a small miracle that they even survived.

-even survived.
-The original tapes were held by Stan Page, but his home was
+The original tapes were held by Stan Page, but his home was destroyed in 1991 in

-destroyed in 1991 in the Oakland Hills fire, a devastating one, as many of us will
+the Oakland Hills fire, a devastating one, as many of us will remember, in which

-conflagration and 25 people lost their lives.
-As luck would have it, Scheelar had
+people lost their lives.
+As luck would have it, Scheelar had made a copy of the tapes

-made a copy of the tapes and only recently came across them.
+and only recently came across them.

 Sam Charters, the leader here, is better known, perhaps, as author of more than a